nus-cs2103-AY2324S1/ip/README.md

 > "Adapt.
 Improvise.
 Overcome." - Tom Cruise

-DukePro frees your mind of having to remember things you need to do.
+AdaBot frees your mind of having to remember things you need to do.
 It's,
 * text-based
 * easy to learn
 * ~~FAST~~ SUPER FAST to use